felixbrucker/windows-miner/claymore-eth/Readme!!!.txt

 -colors enables or disables colored text in console.
 Default value is "1", use "-colors 0" to disable coloring.
 Use 2...4 values to remove some of colors.

 -v	displays miner version, sample usage: "-v 1".

--gmap	sets GPU order in fan/temperature list.
-This option is similar to "-di" option, but it manages fan/temperature list.
-	For example, if you have two cards, you can change their order by adding "-gmap 10".
-Another example, reverse order for six cards: "-gmap 543210".
-	This option is also useful if you want to exclude some GPUs from the list.
-For example, if you have four cards, you can exclude first GPU from fan/temperature list with "-gmap 123".

 -altnum	alternative GPU indexing.
 This option does not change GPU order, but just changes GPU indexes that miner displays, it can be useful in some cases.
 Possible values are:
 	0: default GPU indexing.
 For example, if you specify "-di 05" to select first and last GPUs of six GPUs installed, miner will display these two selected cards as "GPU0" and "GPU1".